AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

       MkTT :: f a -> SS f a Maybe -> SS f a Int -> TT a f
 ```

+Here `TT` has a CUSK, but `SS` does not.
+Hence in step 1 we'd bind `SS :: kappa0`.
+But in the RHS of `TT` we use `SS` at two different kinds, so infernece will fail.
+We could solve this by giving a CUSK to `SS` as well.

+However, we can *also* solve it using a plan due to Mark Jones, and one that GHC 7.8 already follows for ordinary, recursive term-level functions.
+As usual, divide the declarations into SCCs, and then for each SCC do the following:

-1. Identify which type constructors have Complete User Type Signatures (CUSK).
+- Identify which type constructors have Complete User Type Signatures (CUSK).
 In this example, `TT` does.
 Extend the environment with these, fixed, kinds:

   ```wiki
          TT :: forall k. k -> (k->*) -> *
   ```
-1. Perform strongly-connected component (SCC) analysis on the non-CUSK decls, *ignoring* dependencies on a type constructor with a CUSK.
+- Perform a new strongly-connected component (SCC) analysis on the non-CUSK decls in the SCC, *ignoring dependencies on a type constructor with a CUSK*.
 In our example, we get a single recursive SCC, containing `SS`.

-1. For each SCC in turn:
+- For each SCC in turn:

   - Bind the type constructor to a fresh meta-kind variable: